All students are evaluated for satisfactory academic progress (SAP) at the end of each undergraduate semester.

 SAP Status Review

-At the SAP checkpoint, a student who is not meeting the SAP requirements for the first time will be placed on a “Financial Aid Warning.”
-Students on “Financial Aid Warning” who do not meet SAP requirements for the subsequent term will lose financial aid eligibility.
+At the SAP checkpoint, a student who is not meeting the SAP requirements for the first time will be placed on a "Financial Aid Warning."
+Students on "Financial Aid Warning" who do not meet SAP requirements for the subsequent semester lose financial aid eligibility.
 To regain aid eligibility after this point, the student must appeal in accordance with the policy described below.
-Students whose appeals are granted will be placed on “Financial Aid Probation” for the next term.
-If students do not meet SAP after the “Financial Aid Probation” period, all federal financial aid eligibility will be lost.
+Students whose appeals are granted will be placed on "Financial Aid Probation" for the next semester.
+If students do not meet SAP after the "Financial Aid Probation" period, all federal financial aid eligibility will be lost.

 A student who loses aid eligibility due to failure to maintain satisfactory academic progress may appeal this status.
 To do so, the student must submit a Financial Aid Satisfactory Academic Progress (SAP) Appeal form and submit it to the Student Financial Services Office for review.
-If the appeal is granted, a student previously receiving financial aid will regain financial aid eligibility on a financial aid probation status for one term.
-The student must regain SAP status by the close of the financial aid probationary term.
+If the appeal is granted, a student previously receiving financial aid will regain financial aid eligibility on a financial aid probation status for one semester.
+The student must regain SAP status by the close of the financial aid probationary semester.

 The student’s appeal must address the following: